peterwwillis/devopsyoga-content/overview.md

 DevOps is about more than just software.
 As you learn more about DevOps, you'll find it spills into non-technical aspects of a business.
 This is because DevOps is really an amalgamation of principles and methods for improving a product or customer experience while keeping quality high.
 So DevOps can actually be applied throughout an organization, in virtually any industry.

-In short, <a href="https://web.archive.org/web/20130115202519/http://dev2ops.dtosolutions.com/2010/11/devops-is-not-a-technology-problem-devops-is-a-business-problem/">DevOps is a business problem, not a technology problem</a>.
+In short, <a href="https://web.archive.org/web/20130115202519/http://dev2ops.dtosolutions.com/2010/11/devops-is-not-a-technology-problem-devops-is-a-business-problem/">DevOps is a solution to a business problem, not a technology problem</a>.

 If you come from an Agile or Lean background, another way to think of DevOps is like Agile/Lean methods applied throughout an organization, with the exception that you don't need Agile or Lean to do DevOps.